sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Below are the steps for creating the new custom node.

-Note:: Fire Insights uses the terms Node and Processor interchangeably.
+.. note:: Fire Insights uses the terms Node and Processor interchangeably.
 They essentially are used to build the workflows.

 Select Custom Processors from the menu
 ----------------------